Siddharth Bhat

 type Nat f g = forall x. f x -> g x

-, we have a recipe on how to convert it into g x
+for any f x, we have a recipe on how to convert it into g x.
+An example is

 -- maybe2list :: Nat Maybe List